Empire of Charles V: Last battles

 The Council of Trent was re-opened by the new Pope, Julius III, in 1550.
 This time the Lutherans were also represented.
-Charles V set up the Imperial court in Innsbruck, Austria, sufficiently close to Trent for him to follow the evolution of the debates.
+Charles V set up the Imperial court in Innsbruck, Tyrol, sufficiently close to Trent for him to follow the evolution of the debates.
 Meanwhile, the new French king Henry II established a new alliance with Suleiman the Magnificent.
-The Ottoman fleet captured Tripolitania from the Knights of Malta (Charles's vassals via the kingdom of Sicily) and simultaneously launched a naval invasion of Corsica, forcing the Imperial admiral Doria to concentrate his forces on recovering the island for Genoa.
-Henry II also intervened in a new Italian war between the pro-imperial Duchy of Florence and the anti-imperial Republic of Siena, supporting the latter and prolonging the Republic's resistance for a number of years (although Siena was ultimately incorporated in Florentine territories).
+The Ottoman fleet captured Tripolitania from the Knights of Malta (Charles's vassals via the Kingdom of Sicily) and simultaneously launched a naval invasion of Corsica, forcing the Imperial admiral Doria to concentrate his forces on recovering the island for Genoa.
+Henry II also intervened in a new Italian war between the pro-imperial Duchy of Florence and the anti-imperial Republic of Siena, supporting the latter and prolonging the Republic's resistance for a number of years (although Siena was ultimately incorporated into Florentine territory).

 By the Treaty of Chambord (1552), the Protestant princes called Henry II of France to occupy the Three Bishoprics (Metz, Verdun, and Toul) and to support them in a second rebellion against Charles V. Maurice of Saxony, instrumental for the Imperial victory in the first conflict, switched sides in favor of the Protestant cause.
 With a surprising attack, he marched directly into Innsbruck with the goal of capturing the Emperor.
 Charles V was forced to flee the city during an attack of gout and, carried in a litter, barely made it alive to Villach in a state of semi-consciousness.
 Subsequently, the Emperor agreed to the Peace of Passau and liberated the Protestant princes captured at Mühlberg.
-Assisted by the Spanish troops of the Duke of Alba and by the German regiments of the Margrave of Brandeburg, Charles V besieged French-held Metz but failed to recapture it from the forces led by the Duke of Guise and Marshal Montmorency.
+Assisted by the Spanish troops of the Duke of Alba and by the German regiments of the Margrave of Brandenburg, Charles V besieged French-held Metz but failed to recapture it from the forces led by Francis, Duke of Guise and François de Montmorency, 2nd Duke of Montmorency.
 Inflation was so high that the campaign of 1552 costed as much as the wars between 1521 and 1529.
 Charles then returned to the Low Countries for a last campaign against the French and for the remaining years of his emperorship.
 In 1555, he instructed his brother Ferdinand to sign the Peace of Augsburg in his name.
 The agreements recognized the religious division of Germany between Catholic and Protestant princedoms (Cuius regio, eius religio).